drmikehenry/romt/README.rst

 The archive file may be moved to another machine and unpacked using the ``romt toolchain unpack`` command.

+Romt will detect when a toolchain has been downloaded via the ``--cross`` switch, in which case only the ``rust-std`` component (along with whatever other toolchain components are present, if any) will be processed.

 For both ``pack`` and ``unpack``, the ``ARCHIVE`` file is named ``toolchain.tar.gz`` by default; this may be changed via the option ``--archive ARCHIVE``.